 Telehealth E/M Billing

 As of March 6, 2020, providers can bill new and established patients and their insurance payers for telehealth services for E/M, including the office visit codes 99201-00205 for new patients and 99211–99215 for established patients.
-At least for Medicare and Medicaid, these services will be paid at the current fee schedule, and patients will be responsible for associated copays and co-deductibles, although the HHS Office of the Inspector General (OIG) is allowing flexibility for providers to reduce or waive cost-sharing regularly prohibited by federal healthcare programs.
+At least for Medicare and Medicaid, these services will be paid at the current fee schedule, and patients will be responsible for associated copays and co-deductibles for non-COVID-19-related care, although the HHS Office of the Inspector General (OIG) is allowing flexibility for providers to reduce or waive cost-sharing regularly prohibited by federal healthcare programs.

 For emergency room providers and initial inpatient contacts, use the following codes: